Chichen Itza: Location

-Chichén Itzá is located in the eastern portion of Yucatán state in Mexico.
+Chichen Itza is located in the eastern portion of the Mexican state of Yucatán.
 The northern Yucatán Peninsula is karst, and the rivers in the interior all run underground.
-There are four visible, natural sink holes, called cenotes, that could have provided plentiful water year round at Chichen, making it attractive for settlement.
+There are four visible, natural sink holes, called cenotes, that could have provided plentiful water year round at Chichén, making it attractive for settlement.
 Of these cenotes, the "Cenote Sagrado" or "Sacred Cenote" (also variously known as the Sacred Well or Well of Sacrifice), is the most famous.
 In 2015, scientists determined that there is a hidden cenote under the Temple of Kukulkan, which has never been seen by archeologists.

+Geologically, the site's hydrologic network is connected to the broader Ring of Cenotes, a semicircular alignment of sinkholes formed along the buried rim of the Chicxulub impact crater, which facilitated the accumulation of accessible freshwater reservoirs across the dry limestone plain.

 According to post-Conquest sources (Maya and Spanish), pre-Columbian Maya sacrificed objects and human beings into the cenote as a form of worship to the Maya rain god Chaac.
 Edward Herbert Thompson dredged the Cenote Sagrado from 1904 to 1910, and recovered artifacts of gold, jade, pottery and incense, as well as human remains.
 A study of human remains taken from the Cenote Sagrado found that they had wounds consistent with human sacrifice.

+Hydrogeochemistry and Karst Aquifer Dynamics

+The settlement and urban expansion of Chichen Itza were fundamentally governed by the localized hydrogeochemistry of the northern Yucatán Peninsula karst plain.
+Lacking surface rivers, the city relied entirely on structural access to the regional phreatic aquifer, where meteoric dissolution of the Tertiary limestone cap created deep collapse sinkholes (cenotes) exposing the underlying freshwater lens.